GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 tries to subscribe to at least one (S,G).
-This receiving application could for example be a file transfer system using FLUTE {{RFC6726}} or a live video stream using RTP {{RFC3550}}, or any other application that might subscribe to a SSM channel.
+This receiving application could for example be a file transfer system using FLUTE {{RFC6726}} or a live video stream using RTP {{RFC3550}}, or any other application that might subscribe to an SSM channel.

 ~~~
                  +---------------+